funkatron/griffin-and-faja/README.md

 # Griffin and Faja Slideshow Generator

+I made this for my son, who is the best thing I have ever done and will ever do.

+Mea maxuma culpa to Mr. Evans and Ms. O'Connor, the latter of whom is assuredly leading the choir of Heaven as we speak, finally embraced.

+---

 A minimalist Python script to create beautiful slideshow videos from images and videos with background music.

 ## Overview